rchampourlier/calsync/README.md

 **Google Calendar calendars**

-- The code is made so you may only connect to one Google account for now, so if you need to access several calendars they must all be accessible from this account.
-You will have to share calendars from other account with the account you'll use with this project for it to work.
-- The authentication is more complex and you'll need to setup a Google Cloud Platform (GCP) project, download the API credentials and get an OAuth token for accessing your calendar.
+The authentication is more complex and you'll need to setup a Google Cloud Platform (GCP) project, download the API credentials and get an OAuth token for accessing your calendar.
 This is made easy by the code provided by Google and used in this repository but you'll still have to do some setup before.
 You should follow the steps from [this tutorial](https://developers.google.com/calendar/quickstart/nodejs).

 - Once you downloaded the credentials JSON file, move it into this directory to `credentials.json`.
 - If there was any, remove the `token.json` file.
 - Run the script and follow the inline instructions.
 This will create a `token.json` file.

 **Mirroring mode**